Call us at 601-790-0135 or …

 Why $100 an hour?

 There are several reasons for selecting this hourly rate.

-I have done thousands of hours of development work billed out at significantly more than $100 an hour, and the clients willingly paid this, knowing it was worth it.
-But billing out at $150 or $225 an hour just seems to be NOT affordable for most small businesses, and many medium-sized businesses.
-And I want them to be able to afford what they need.
+I have done thousands of hours of development work billed out at significantly more than $100 an hour, and clients willingly paid this, knowing it was worth it.
+But billing out at $150 or $225 an hour seems to be NOT affordable for most small businesses, and many medium-sized businesses.
+I want my clients to be able to afford what they need.